 The conference and reception will be held at the DoubleTree Detroit-Dearborn.
 A block of rooms has been reserved at the DoubleTree for a negotiated rate of $119.00 per night.
 The room block cut-off date is May 1, 2017.

-To reserve online, please go to (direct booking link coming soon) and click the “Book a Room” button.
+To reserve online, please go to http://bit.ly/DoubleTree17.
 You can also call in your reservation directly to 313-336-3340; please ask for the discounted room rate for the ADAS Sensors conference.

 The DoubleTree Detroit-Dearborn is approximately 15 miles from the Detroit Metropolitan Airport (DTW).
-The airport has taxi services available for hire; you can call 800-456-1701 or 734-997-6500 to schedule your service.
+The hotel has airport shuttle service available – please call 313-336-3340 to schedule service.

 “As a presenter, I was impressed with the level of the attendees and the quality of the questions and feedback we got from the audience.
 All presentations were very informative and, even as an insider, I got to learn a lot during the day.
 The organization was superbly efficient and "transparent", which made ample space to efficient networking breaks.
 I will have lots of work to do after the conference just to follow up on the many significant contacts we have made.
 And that is what we go to those events for.”